 Since spirulina might affect blood sugar levels, people with diabetes should consult with their doctor.
 People with autoimmune diseases like Lupus, multiple sclerosis, and arthritis can also experience worsened symptoms.
 People with a Vitamin B12 deficiency should not take it, as it is not well-absorbed by the body.
 Women who are pregnant should also avoid taking it due to potential toxicity.
 It is always recommended to consult with your doctor for possible interactions if you take any medications or other dietary supplements.

 Spirulina is a powerful superfood that is packed with potent antioxidants and loaded with high-quality protein.
 It has a number of uses including anti-inflammation, pain-relief, allergies, protein content, energy-boosting properties, and several other benefits.
-We hope you find this helpful navigating the right spirulina brands for your needs.
+Our top pick comes from Nutrex which is made from pure Hawaiian sourced spirulina.

 Comments will be approved before showing up.